The Robot Power Simple-H is a low-cost robust H-bridge circuit suitable for use driving DC motors and

 USB port expander.

-New for 2011!
 The Simple-H HV is a version of the Simple-H that allows up to 28V input signals.

 The circuit board footprint and mounting pattern is exactly the same between the two versions.